More About Provo River-Utah Lake

 • Utah Lake and Connected Wetland Environments

-Middle Provo River program elements consist of the Wasatch County Water Efficiency Project (WCWEP) with Daniels replacement pipeline (DRP), and the Provo River Restoration Project.
+Middle Provo River program elements consist of the Wasatch County Water Efficiency Project (WCWEP) with Daniels replacement pipeline (DRP), which is complete, and the Provo River Restoration Project, which is mostly complete.

 Email Link to the Utah Reclamation Mitigation Conservation Commission, urmcc@uc.usbr.govAddress for Utah Reclamation Mitigation Conservation Commission, 230 South 500 East, Suite 230, Salt Lake City, Utah 84102-2045, (801)524-3146, Fax (801)524-3148